tariqmassaoudi/tariqmassaoudi.com/content/blog/jumia-price-comparator/index.md

 ---

 In this article, I’ll share with you how and my thought process on building a Price Tracker app for the African Ecommerce website Jumia and hosting it on AWS for free.
 This is a quite simple end to end data engineering project with some UX elements.
 You’ll learn about web scraping, and how to use some of AWS services.
+You can try the app using this [link](https://www.tariqmassaoudi.com/jumiaapp/)

 ### **The Context & The Plan:**